nixrod/wichtel-tracker/README.md

 ### 2. Initialize the database

-To do this run the statements in the scripts/db-init.sql file
+First adapt the db password according to the .env file To do this run the statements in the scripts/db-init.sql file
 ```
 mysql -h 127.0.0.1 -uroot -p wichtel <scripts/db-init.sql